TuckerMogren/Dotnet.EnvironmentProfiles/README.md

 It lets you keep real-world environment names (QA, UAT, PreProd, etc.) while mapping them to canonical ASP.NET Core behavior (Development, Staging, Production).

+## NuGet Package

+Package metadata is defined in `Dotnet.EnvironmentProfiles.nuspec`.
+The changelog is in `CHANGELOG.md` and each release should update both the package version and `releaseNotes`.

 ## Core Concepts

 - EnvironmentProfile is the source of truth for environment semantics.